 The University of Bradford has a leading reputation in dementia care research and the research and development of new cancer treatments.
-Investment and development into these two areas continue to be a priority for the University and for our society.
+Investment and development in these two areas continue to be a priority for the University and for our society.

 Support towards these two areas is not only allowing our students to develop their knowledge and become the pioneering researchers of tomorrow but it is also life-changing for the recipients of the research carried out.
-We are able to save lives thanks to your donations.

 Personalised Medicine and the Next Generation of Cancer Research